-At the end of the period the BPH Federal Court proceedings continued and the application was being prepared for hearing.

-The above conditions indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$546,406 for it's interest in the PEP 11 exploration permit in the ordinary course of business - see Note 2(k) Exploration and Evaluation Expenditure in the notes to the Consolidated Financial Statements comprising the Full-Year Report.
+The decision of the Joint Authority on the Renewal / Extension applications is now to be re-made according to law as per the Federal Court Orders (see above).
+At the date of this Report the Joint Venture was preparing further material for NOPTA as a prelude to such decision.
+Accordingly, at the end of the period decisions on the applications for extension were pending.
+The above conditions continue to indicate a material uncertainty that may affect the ability of Bounty to realise the carrying value of \$602,057 for its interest in the PEP 11 exploration permit in the ordinary course of business - see Note 2(k) Exploration and Evaluation Expenditure in the notes to the Consolidated Financial Statements comprising the Full-Year Report.